Data Notes and Definitions

 Media Inquiries: email@example.com

-At the time of publication, all data used in this report were the most accurate available.
+At the time of publication, all data used in this report were the most accurate and timely available.

 Use caution when comparing changes from one year to the next; some estimates have large associated margins of error.